nichdiekuh/node-mongo2influx/README.md

             database    : 'source-database'

         },
-        logging : true // defaults to true, logs progress to cli });
+        logging     : true, // defaults to true, logs progress to cli limit       : 4, // number of parallel requests, defaults to 4 emptySeries : false // if true, empties influx series before inserting new rows. defaults to false });